What is my risk compared with other women?

-- Drinking excessive alcohol especially in your teens and twenties may also increase your risk of breast cancer.
+- Drinking excessive amounts of alcohol, especially in your teens and twenties, may also increase your risk of breast cancer.

 - Smoking will not increase the risk of breast cancer but is a major risk factor for other forms of cancer.
 If you are a smoker there may be some forms of breast reconstruction that would not be suitable due to higher risks of post-operative complications with delayed wound healing and loss of implants.